Best Electric Golf Trolleys 2025

 The M5 GPS is our top pick with good reason.
 It’s driven by the super smooth 28.8v power system that all M-Series models benefit from and make them so easy to control.
 Here you can still fold the trolley away with the battery in place, which we found especially handy when it was time to fold the trolley away and place it in the car.
 When folded it makes for a pretty compact unit, albeit a little stiff during the process.

-As the name suggests, it's the GPS feature here that’s at the heart of the user experience.
+The hint is included in the name, but the GPS feature here is the heartbeat of this trolley.
 It’s centered around a hi-res 3.5” touch screen that’s easy to use even if you're wearing your golf glove or during a shower.
-You’ll get yardages to the different points, including hazards and both the front and back of the green - you can adjust the pin position on each green too for a more accurate read on those all-important approach shots.
-During testing this helped improve our on-course strategy.
+It delivers yardages to different spots of each hole including hazards like bunkers and water hazards as well as to the front and back of greens.
+You can also adjust the pin position on each green to gain a more accurate yardage to your ultimate target.

 - Read our full Motocaddy M5 GPS Trolley Review